 9.1 Competition Rules (reference: 4.3)

-The ICSD athletics competition will be conducted under the following additions and exceptions to the WA Competition Rules:
+The ICSD athletics competition will be conducted under the following additions and exceptions to the WA Competition and Technical Rules.

 9.2 Relay Events